 Founded by husband and wife team Sarah and Chris Pittenger in 2009, Gros Ventre Cellars is a small, family-owned winery operating out of the Sierra Foothills.
-We produce less than 1,000 cases of vineyard-designated Pinot noir from the True Sonoma Coast and Anderson Valley, along with several new wines from the burgeoning wine region of El Dorado, where Chris is also the winemaker for Rhone winery Skinner Vineyards.
+We produce about 2,000 cases of wine, including vineyard-designated Pinot noir from the True Sonoma Coast and Anderson Valley, and several wines from the burgeoning wine region of El Dorado.

 Sarah and Chris Pittenger

 We launched Gros Ventre Cellars soon after our 2008 marriage.
 But it really started in the place we met – near the Gros Ventre River in Jackson Hole.
 Chris had been working in bottle shops and restaurants in Colorado and Wyoming, spending nights serving and pulling corks so his days were free to snowboard and fly fish.
 Sarah was working in advertising in New York and San Francisco, and was visiting Jackson Hole (where she previously lived) when our paths crossed at a party.
 A long-distance friendship was born, surviving Chris’ switch from the dining room to the winery, and his moves from Jackson to Napa to Australia to Healdsburg to New Zealand and back again.
 We kept in touch while he spent time working at wineries like Robert Biale, Torbreck, Williams Selyem, Marcassin.
 We now live with our two children (Jane and John Henry) and dog (Bear) in Healdsburg (Sonoma County), where Chris is also the winemaker at Limerick Lane.